Rehabilitation of Muhammadi House

 Muhammadi House located on II Chundrigar Road sits in an economic hub of Karachi.
 The building has three-way clear access from the road.
 The fuel station is adjacent to the building.
 Muhammadi House has a vertical louvered façade with windows in between.
 The building has ten levels of floors and a rooftop.
 A courtyard punctures the space and another small patio is on the adjoining side which holds all the services.
 The building provides a workspace for many small and medium-range companies.
 The ground floor has a fast food outlet and a main entrance into the facility.

 The approach is to explore the rentable unit in volumes and not in planes.
 Modules of space are connected up to a depth of 20’.
 After an interval of 20’ connection becomes frail.
 In that scenario, if space propels vertically, it holds better connections.
 Proposed probable rentable blocks are demarcated in the isometric diagrams.

-The building façade has been opened up by puncturing façade with taller windows to bring more natural sunlight into space.
-Wire mesh and Metal Louvers envelop the façade to provide shading from the direct sunlight and to diffuse the direct sunlight.
-A layered facade gives a very soft glow in the interior and decreases the heat gain.
+The building façade has been opened up by puncturing the façade with taller windows to bring more natural sunlight into space.
+Wire mesh and Metal Louvers envelop the façade to provide shading from the direct sunlight and diffuse the direct sunlight.
+A layered facade gives a very soft glow to the interior and decreases heat gain.